-Planning your return to work can be an emotional time and if you’re breastfeeding your baby, you may also be wondering about your workplace rights and the logistics of it all.
+Planning your return to work can be an emotional time.
+If you’re breastfeeding your baby, you may also be wondering about your workplace rights and the logistics of it all.
 Here we discuss breastfeeding and returning to work.

 Can I continue breastfeeding when I return to work?

-It will depend on your individual circumstances.
+How you do this will depend on your individual circumstances.
 Some mums might arrange their baby's childcare close to their work or place of study.
 They can then visit them to breastfeed when they can during the working day (NHS, 2018).
-Alternatively, your partner, a friend or relative may bring your baby to your workplace for you, so you can breastfeed them.
+Alternatively, your partner, childminder, friend or relative might bring your baby to your workplace so you can breastfeed them.

-Some mums express milk in a private room during working hours to maintain their milk supply and so that their baby can be fed this expressed milk from a bottle while they're at work (NHS, 2018).
+Some mums express milk during working hours to maintain their milk supply and so that their baby can be fed this expressed milk from a bottle while they're at work (NHS, 2018).
 Some parents opt for mixed feeding, also called combination feeding.
-This means continuing to breastfeed and offering suitable alternative milk while the mum is at work.
+This means continuing to breastfeed and offering suitable alternative milk when you're not able to breastfeed.

 There is no legal right, however, for your employer to provide breastfeeding breaks at work.
-Instead, employers must meet their obligations to employees who breastfeed under health and safety law, flexible working law and discrimination law.
+But they must meet their obligations to employees who breastfeed under health and safety law, flexible working law and discrimination law.
 (Maternity Action, 2017) This means your employer should make sure you don't feel unfairly treated because you are breastfeeding.